-Pre-receptive: The gene expression profile is concordant with an endometrium at a pre-receptive stage.
+Pre-receptive: The gene expression profile is concordant with an endometrium that has not reached yet the receptive stage.
 This could be due to a displacement of the window of implantation.
-In around 5% of cases (when this displacement implies 2 days) a new endometrial biopsy is required for validation.
+In some cases, a new endometrial biopsy may be required to validate the predicted WOI.